dashroshan/visits-counter/CONTRIBUTING.md

 ## Developing

 1. Clone this repo
-2. Run `npm run install` once to install all dependencies.
+2. Run `npm install` once to install all dependencies.
 3. Run `npm run site` in one terminal window, and `npm run server` in another terminal window for testing.

 ## Submit